Mina-Rahmanian/Objects-Detection-in-Images-using-YOLOv2/README.md

 <img width="650" height="200" alt="d1" src="https://user-images.githubusercontent.com/71558720/99200627-676fc580-2774-11eb-9e89-5092efc722a8.png">
 </p>
 <p align="center">
-<em>Fig.1: The YOLO Detection System.Processing images with YOLO is simple and straightforward.
+<em>Fig.1: The YOLO Detection System.
+Processing images with YOLO is simple and straightforward.
 The system (1) resizes the input image to 448×448, (2) runs a single convolutional network on the image, and (3) thresholds the resulting detections by the model’sconfidence</em>
 </p> <br />

+#### Problem formulation:
+The main scientific questions of thispaper are as follow: <br />

++ To explore how the loss value of the YOLO v2 changes byintroducing a new anchor box set in the design method.
++ Changing the training optimizer factor to improve the network performance.
++ To test the effect of different components of the loss function (by changing their weights) on the overall accuracyof the network. <br />